The Neck Lift Surgery

 We find that patients who work with our aesthetician pre-operatively and post-operatively can expedite their recovery.
 The aesthetician can help encourage lymphatic drainage and use other techniques to reduce swelling and expedite the return to normal activities.

-The potential risks include some numbness in the surgical site.
-We find this to be almost uniformly the case for patients but the potential for persisting numbness is an exceedingly rare event.
+Neck Lift potential risks include some numbness at the surgical site.
+We find this to be almost uniformly the case, but the potential for persisting numbness is an exceedingly rare event.
 There is always some swelling in the area after surgery.
-Patients can feel some bumpiness for several weeks after surgery.
-The incident of persistent bumpiness is extremely uncommon.
+Patients can usually feel some bumpiness for several weeks after surgery.
+The incidence of persistent bumpiness is extremely uncommon.
 Infection is a potential, but again extremely rare.
 We have never seen it in our practice with a neck lift.
-If a chin implant is included with the neck lift there may be some numbness along the chin area as well and the chin is likely to appear too large for the first ten days or so.
+If a chin implant is included with the neck lift there may be some numbness along the chin area as well, and the chin is likely to appear too large for the first ten days or so.

 The most common adverse outcome is to develop a hematoma, which is a collection of fluid that occurs in the neck.
-On occasion this may require a return visit to the operating room to evacuate the fluid.
-Even if this rare complication occurs, its’ treatment does not alter the outcome and benefit aesthetically for the patient.
-We have found that many patients who come in seeking a neck lift do benefit from liposuction and/or a chin implant.
+On occasion, this may require a return visit to the operating room to evacuate the fluid.
+Even if this rare complication occurs, its treatment does not alter the outcome and aesthetic benefit for the patient.
+We have found that many patients who come in seeking a neck lift do benefit from liposuction and/or a chin implant in addition to the original surgery.
 Some patients, if they have considerable laxity, may actually benefit more from a face/neck lift rather than just a neck lift alone.